General der Nachrichtenaufklärung Training Referat: Training of cryptanalysts

 Nothing is known of the training of Army cryptanalysts before 1939.
 Major Mettig, the commander in charge of cryptanalysis unit, stated while in interrogation after the war, that when the KONA regiments moved into the field in 1939, no cryptanalysts were available to decipher enemy codes and ciphers.
 Colonel Kunibert Randewig, the commander at that time of all traffic intercept, or listening stations in the west, however, was able to procure a number of cryptanalysts from the Feste around Berlin, and to this force he added a few mathematicians and linguists.
 As a result, when the German offensive began in April 1940, the KONA units had a moderate supply of cryptographic personnel.
 The early war years clearly showed that additional personnel were needed.
 A Training Section in In 7/Vi was established under the leadership of Kuehn, but Mettig stated that the work in the unit was not fully exploited until 1942.
 The Training Section was located at Matthäikirchplatz 4 in Berlin until November 1943, when it was moved with the rest of the Agency to Jüterbog because of the Allied bombings.
 In November 1944, the Training Section 7 of In 7/VI became Referat 5 of Group IV of the GDNA.
-The training academy consisted of about 20 officers with 120 men, and about 12 women as stenographers.
+The training academy consisted of about 20 officers with 120 men, and about 12 women who worked as stenographers.

 The course, which lasted 10–12 weeks ran during the morning and for two to three afternoons per week.
 Instruction was verbal and by blackboard.
 A brief history of cryptography was studied from a syllabus, and included a general picture of the methods of encipherment, details of various means of encipherment and decipherment.
 During the remaining afternoons, the students evidently specialized in whatever field to which they were to be assigned.
 One prisoner of war, Gerd Coeler, stated that during the afternoons, he studied English military terms and abbreviations, including the history and organisation of the British Empire and the geography of England.
 Corporal Karrenberg outlines the course given for those who were specializing in Russian cryptanalysis.
 Participants were selected from the personnel of the Signal Interpreter Replacement and Training Battalion, that understood the Russian language.
 After the most capable interpreters had been selected they were given a course in Russian cryptography, which included all types of Russian systems.
 For practice in this course actual Soviet military intercepts were used, to gradually accustom the men to Soviet field problems.